 FRCC establishes deadlines in each class schedule for dropping and withdrawing from courses.
 These deadlines allow all students an equal opportunity to drop or withdraw regardless of the reason.
 The Extenuating Circumstances College-Wide Appeal process is available to students who experience extenuating circumstances, beyond their control, that impact their ability to participate in coursework for a prolonged period of time.
-After the drop or withdrawal deadline, the Extenuating Circumstances College-Wide Appeals Committee will consider a late withdrawal, with the possibility of receiving a tuition credit to be used for a future semester.
+After the drop or withdrawal deadline, the Extenuating Circumstances College-Wide Appeals Committee will consider a late withdrawal.

 Reasons for Appealing Include:

 - Medical (extended physical/mental illness or debilitating injury/accident)

 - Death of family member